multivator/Multivator/README.md

 <p align="center"> if you do not know an alter , dont expect them to know you or be kind.

 ⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀
 <p align="center"> we remember certain people and will approach them, if not and you want to get to know us/the alter , please approach them first.
-Many of us dont like meeting new people.
+Many of us will not approach first.
+> <p align="center"> INTROVERTS!!
+HAHH.. sorry..

 ⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀  ⠀⠀⠀⠀⠀⠀⠀